XtrollerX/Self-made-Resnet-CNN-model-Cifar-10-dataset/README.md

 # Self-made-Resnet-CNN-model-Cifar-10-dataset
-This was my first CNN model I have created.
+This was my second CNN model I have created.
 No transfer learning was involved, I got a validation accuracy of around 70% on the Cifar-10 dataset.
 It is trained for around 8 epochs
 # What I have learned
 - I have learned how to apply resnet over my CNN model and the concepts behind it
 - Batch norms and normalizations to apply to data/features